 Do you really know how you’re using your time?
 It’s difficult to know where to trim or tighten up if you don’t have an accurate sense of how you spend each day.
 You may have a vague idea, but the only way to know for sure is to perform a time audit.

 All you need to do is track in detail how you spend your time each day.
 You can use a timer and simply write down what you did and for how long.
-With a few weeks of data, you can clearly see how you’re spending your time and make the changes you want.
+With a few weeks of data, you can clearly see how you’re spending your time and making the changes you want.

 Set A Remote Work Routine